Economic Growth and Gender Equality: An Analysis Using IMF Data

 merged_df.head()

-Country Time Nominal Deflator Population Real GDP Real GDP per Capita
+Country Time Deflator Nominal Population Real GDP Real GDP per Capita

 We calculated the percentage change in Real GDP per capita and put it in a new column.

-# Calculate percent change for each ref_area
+# Calculate percent change for each country

 merged_df[f'GDP_change'] = merged_df.sort_values(['Country', 'Time']).groupby(